hpides/mmlib/examples/README.md

 # Examples

-This directory contains example of how to use the functionality offered by the *mmlib*.
+This directory contains examples of how to use the functionality offered by the *mmlib*.

 - *probe_store.py* - Creates and stores a probe summary of the training process of a GoogLeNet.
     - execution: `python probe_store.py --path <optional path to store probe summary>`